Martinas Geben

-Martinas Geben (born October 20, 1994) is a Lithuanian professional basketball player for Baxi Manresa of the Liga ACB.
+Martinas Geben (born October 20, 1994) is a Lithuanian professional basketball player for Bàsquet Girona of the Liga ACB.
 He previously attended and played college basketball in the University of Notre Dame.

 College career

 Geben played four seasons at the University of Notre Dame.
 He was primarily used as a backup in his first two seasons for the Fighting Irish, and became a starter in his senior year.
 As a senior, he averaged 11.1 points and 8.0 rebounds per game.

 Professional career

 On 28 June 2018, Geben signed a three-year (2+1) contract with the Lithuanian champions Žalgiris Kaunas.

 On 11 September 2018, Geben was loaned to the Juventus Utena of the Lithuanian Basketball League.
 After averaging 11.5 points, 7.4 rebounds and 1.2 blocks during the 2018–19 LKL season, he received the LKL Most Valuable Player Award.

 On 29 July 2021, Geben signed with Brose Bamberg of the Basketball Bundesliga (BBL).

 On 20 September 2022, Geben signed a two-month deal with Skyliners Frankfurt of the Basketball Bundesliga.
 He averaged 14.3 points, 7.0 rebounds and 3.2 assists in six BBL games played.

-On 11 December 2022, Geben signed with Baxi Manresa of the Liga ACB for the rest of the 2022–2023 season.
+On 11 December 2022, Geben signed with Baxi Manresa of the Liga ACB for the rest of the 2022–23 season.
+On 27 June 2023, he renewed his contract for an additional year.

+On 21 June 2024, Geben signed a two-year contract with Cedevita Olimpija of the ABA League and the Slovenian League.

+In December 2024, Geben was loaned to Bàsquet Girona until the end of the season, returning to the Liga ACB after his previous stint at Bàsquet Manresa.